 - A. Supervisors will complete a Response to Resistance report for deployment of a TASER® device, in accordance with General Order 02.07 "Response to Resistance."
-If an accidental discharge occurs, a report will also be completed. - B. Response to Resistance reports will include the air cartridge serial number, when used. - C. The TASER® device download reports will be attached to the Response to Resistance report. - D. The audio/video recordings and device firing data from use of the TASER® device, through actual deployment will be downloaded to a disc and submitted as evidence, referencing the appropriate CAD or case number. - E. Any audio/video recordings and device firing data from the use of the TASER® device through presentation that is of evidentiary value will be downloaded to a disc and submitted as evidence, referencing the appropriate CAD or case number. - F. The estimated distance from the point of impact should be noted (in the report) for future analysis. - G. Notifications and reports will be in accordance with General Order 02.07 "Response to Resistance." - H. In the event a TASER® device is displayed, but not deployed, whereby creating a visual deterrent, the officer shall ensure it is documented in CAD on the call in which the TASER® presentation was effected.
+If an accidental discharge occurs, a memorandum detailing the circumstances and a copy of the TASER® video shall be forwarded to the Professional Standards Division. - B. Response to Resistance reports will include the air cartridge serial number, when used. - C. The TASER® device download reports will be attached to the Response to Resistance report. - D. The audio/video recordings and device firing data from use of the TASER® device, through actual deployment will be downloaded to a disc and submitted as evidence, referencing the appropriate CAD or case number. - E. Any audio/video recordings and device firing data from the use of the TASER® device through presentation that is of evidentiary value will be downloaded to a disc and submitted as evidence, referencing the appropriate CAD or case number. - F. The estimated distance from the point of impact should be noted (in the report) for future analysis. - G. Notifications and reports will be in accordance with General Order 02.07 "Response to Resistance." - H. In the event a TASER® device is displayed, but not deployed, whereby creating a visual deterrent, the officer shall ensure it is documented in CAD on the call in which the TASER® presentation was effected.
 A TASER® presentation will include, in addition to displaying the device, activating the laser and/or light function or producing a spark across the electrodes when the air cartridge is removed (spark test.)